izzyacademy/kafka-in-a-box/README.md

 To get started, simply clone the repository to your local machine and follow the steps to get in running in no time

-You will need to have Docker installed locally to run the containers
+You will need to have Docker installed locally to run the containers.

+All the docker images used to run the cluster are built locally on your machine.

 ```shell